cham-s/c_practice/README.md

 # C Challenges practice.
-##Challenges to improve my C and my algorithmic thinking
+##Challenges to improve my C and my algorithmic thinking.

 This is basically a list of challenges from my school Entrance Exam and from online challenges to practice my algorithmic thinking.
 I'm pushing them to github to be able to get back to them and improve them from any place.